Syracuse vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 9

 Syracuse vs. Georgetown Betting Trends

-- Syracuse has covered just twice in eight chances against the spread this season.
+- Syracuse has a record of just 2-6-0 against the spread this season.

-- The Orange and their opponents have combined to go over the point total three out of eight times this season.

-- Georgetown has put together a 3-4-0 ATS record so far this year.
+- Georgetown has won three games against the spread this year, while failing to cover four times.

 Syracuse Futures Odds